 By this time, your organizing work and petitioning should provide you with a great list of potential skatepark supporters.
 Compile all the available e-mails and mailing addresses into a big mailing list.
 The people on your mailing list should be notified when there are public hearings on your project, events in support of your project, or when you need additional volunteers and funds.
 They are your community.

-Contact and work with the SPAC, Seattle Parks and Recreation, and media
+Contact and work with Seattle Parks and Recreation, and media

 Finally, you should start letting local media know what is going on with your park.
 Your information sheet can serve as a good “press release” to send to various media organizations.
 We recommend with starting with your neighborhood newspapers.